July 1, 2024

 return 200, {"value": value}

-Although it might sound similar to what MongoDB does, the critical difference is that handle_write waits to return a success until the write is durable via fsync.
+It is critical that handle_write waits to return a success until the write is durable via fsync.

 So to reiterate, the key idea for durability of a client request is that you have some version of the client message stored on disk durably with fsync before returning a success to a client.